 COVID-19 has had a dramatic impact on where, when and how we are able to interact with our world.
 For hospitals, pharmacies and ‘essential’ retailers in particular, the new social distancing guidelines have made store traffic an even more crucial data metric.

-In response to this, at Ipsos Retail Performance we have launched a new tech update to help ‘essential’ retailers, hospitals, pharmacies and other public spaces better manage the volume of people in a space to enforce social distancing.
+In response to this, at Ipsos Retail Performance we have launched a new tech update to help ‘essential’ retailers, hospitals, pharmacies and other public spaces better manage queues and large volumes of people while enforcing social distancing.

 What is IPSOS’s new social distancing occupancy counter?